 “An Experiment on a Bird in the Air Pump” by Joseph Wright of Derby

-“An Experiment on a Bird in the Air Pump” by Joseph Wright of Derby depicts the recreating one of Robert Boyle’s air pump experiments, in which a bird is deprived of air, before a group of onlookers.
+“An Experiment on a Bird in the Air Pump” by Joseph Wright of Derby depicts the recreating one of Robert Boyle’s air pump experiments, where a bird is deprived of air, before a group of onlookers.
 The group exhibits a variety of reactions, but for most of the audience, scientific curiosity overcomes concern for the bird.
 The central figure looks out of the picture, inviting the viewer’s participation in the experiment.
 Aside from that of the children, little sympathy is directed towards the bird.

 This painting is only one of many candlelit scenes that Wright painted during the 1760s.
-The picture departed from the conventions of the time by depicting a scientific subject in the respectful manner formerly reserved for paintings of historical or religious significance.
+The picture departed from the conventions of the time by depicting a scientific subject in the respectful way formerly reserved for paintings of historical or religious significance.
 Wright specialised in representing the Industrial Revolution and the scientific advances of the Enlightenment.

 Joseph Wright was an English landscape and portrait painter.
 He was one of the first painters to express the spirit of the Industrial Revolution.
-Wright is notable for his emphasis on the contrast of light and dark, and, for his paintings of candle-lit subjects.
+Wright is notable for his emphasis on the contrast between light and dark, and, for his paintings of candle-lit subjects.
 His pictures of the birth of science are a significant record of the struggle of science against religious values in the period known as the Age of Enlightenment.